 Your reaction should address several of the following questions: A) Did you find it interesting?
 (Specify why or why not) B) Do you see how it relates to what you have studied in class?
 C) Were you able to understand the paper?
 If not, what did you not understand?
 D) Do you agree with the authors' conclusions about their research?
 (Specify why or why not) E) If you were the researcher, what might you have done differently?
 F) What questions do you have that were left unanswered by the paper?

 Note: This section should be YOUR reaction; do not re-summarize the results here.

 Each of these sections (except for Part IV) can be brief and the statements should include only the basic points, not all of the specific details.
 If a section is missing or does not adequately meet the requirements, you will be asked to revise your paper before credit will be granted.
 Students often need to expand Section IV in particular, so please make sure it is at least 3 FULL paragraphs.

 The paper should be saved as a Word document or PDF file (no other formats will be accepted).
 Each summary should be saved as a separate file- do not put 3 papers in 1 file.

 The file name should involve your name and the name of the Davis faculty member whose paper you summarized.
 If you are attaching more than 1 file to your email, specify how many attachments there should be.

-Submit your paper via email to Shannon Callahan at email@example.com.
+Submit your paper via email to Sue Hobbs at firstname.lastname@example.org.